-- 6C.8 Staff recommendations shall be provided to the members of the PARC and to the public in accordance with the Board's procedures. - 6C.9 A member of the PARC may submit a dissenting report to the superintendent of education leading the review if he or she disagrees with staff's recommendations. - 6C.10 At the conclusion of the PARC process, staff will create a Final Staff Report with a staff recommended option.
-The Director of Education shall provide staff recommendations to the Board. - 6C.11 If a trustee has provided written comments to staff concerning the review, and if the trustee so requests, staff shall include the trustee's comments to the Board as part of the report with staff recommendations. - 6C.12 The PARC, and members of the public who wish to comment on the recommendations, shall be permitted to submit written statements or request to make delegations to an appropriate committee of the Board, or (at the Board's discretion) to the Board through another process determined by the Board, before the Board makes its decision. - 6C.13 The Board shall approve decisions concerning matters addressed by a PARC. - 6C.14 The Board may make a decision concerning schools under review by a PARC that differs from staff recommendations. - 6C.15 Current information and relevant documents about a review such as staff's initial and final recommendation; the PARC's meetings, and the Board's decision shall be posted on the Board's website. - 6C.16 A copy of the current guideline of the Ministry of Education that governs pupil accommodation reviews shall be attached to this policy and be posted on the Board's website as part of this policy. - 6C.17 Modified Pupil Accommodation Review Process:
+- 6C.12 If a trustee has provided written comments to staff concerning the review, and if the trustee so requests, staff will include the trustee's comments to the Board as part of its final report. - 6C.13 The PARC, and members of the public who wish to comment on the recommendations, will be permitted to submit written statements or request to make delegations to an appropriate committee of the Board, or (at the Board's discretion) to the Board through another process determined by the Board, before the Board makes its decision. - 6C.14 The Board will approve decisions concerning matters addressed by a PARC. - 6C.15 The Board may make a decision concerning schools under review by a PARC that differs from staff recommendations. - 6C.16 Current information and relevant documents about a review such as staff's initial and final recommendation; the PARC's meetings, and the Board's decision will be posted on the Board's website. - 6C.17 A copy of the current guideline of the Ministry of Education that governs pupil accommodation reviews will be attached to this policy and be posted on the Board's website as part of this policy. - 6C.18 Modified Pupil Accommodation Review Process:

 As per the Ministry's Pupil Accommodation Review Guideline, a modified, shortened review process can be approved by the Board in situations that are less complex.
-The Initial Staff Report shall explain the rationale for exempting a school(s) from the standard Pupil Accommodation Review process.
-The rationale for conducting a modified Pupil Accommodation Review process shall be based on one or more of the following factors.
+The Initial Staff Report will explain the rationale for exempting a school(s) from the standard Pupil Accommodation Review process.
+The rationale for conducting a modified Pupil Accommodation Review process will be based on one or more of the following factors.

+(a) Enrolment

-- (a) Enrolment - (i) Where current and projected enrolment have reached a level where programming is non-viable and programming options for students are limited, such as: - (A) An elementary school with an enrolment equal to or less than 150 students for the current school year and projected to remain so for the next five years.
+- (i) Where current and projected enrolment have reached a level where programming is non-viable and programming options for students are limited, such as: - (A) An elementary school with an enrolment equal to or less than 150 students for the current school year and projected to remain so for the next five years. - (B) A secondary school with an enrolment equal to or less than 350 students for the current school year and projected to remain so for the next five years.

-- (B) A secondary school with an enrolment equal to or less than 350 students for the current school year and projected to remain so for the next five years. - (b) Utilization Rate - (i) Where a school has a current utilization rate of 65% or lower and is projected to remain so for the next five years.
-Utilization shall be determined by dividing the school's enrolment by the capacity of the school building. - (c) Facility Condition - (i) Where a school facility is not physically suitable to serve the school community, such as: - (A) Where retrofitting or repair may involve major capital investment; or - (B) Where the Facility Condition Index deems the school Prohibitive to Repair. - (d) Distance - (i) The distance to the nearest available accommodation is within walking distance (as per TDSB's Transportation of Students policy P020) of the addresses served by the school proposed for closure.
+(b) Utilization Rate

+(i) Where a school has a current utilization rate of 65% or lower and is projected to remain so for the next five years.
+Utilization will be determined by dividing the school's enrolment by the capacity of the school building.

+- (c) Facility Condition - (i) Where a school facility is not physically suitable to serve the school community, such as: - (A) Where retrofitting or repair may involve major capital investment; or - (B) Where the Facility Condition Index deems the school Prohibitive to Repair. - (d) Distance - (i) The distance to the nearest available accommodation is within walking distance (as per TDSB's Transportation of Students policy P020) of the addresses served by the school proposed for closure.